Top family-friendly restaurants and cafes in Athens

 Try also Krasopoulio tou Kokora, another popular taverna in Psyrri.
 You will appreciate home-cooked meals at this little taverna.
 All dishes are based on traditional recipes dating back to 1850.
 Your little fellows will love the coziness of the place as well as the home-made desserts.

 For coffee and cake, head over to themed cafe Little KooK.
 This is not a traditional Greek establishment but a fairytale wonderland were children’s books come to live by its fantasy decor and dressed-up staff.
 Have a coffee or ice cream in one of the themed rooms and feel like Cinderella or Alice in Wonderland.
 Little KooK is very popular with both locals and tourists and it gets very busy during the weekends.
+Recently, Little Kook added a wine bar and an ice cream store to their portfolio.

 Around Syntagma Square and the Greek Parliament Building in the center of Athens are several family-friendly restaurants.